computational-biology/metbp/README.md

 ##  List of output files

 - **1n32.sum:** This is the summary file.
 This file reports the number of nucleic acids and protein residues, metals, water molecules found in the structure.
-Also it gives a summary of every metal binding site, i.e. its coordination, number of nucleic acids, proteins etc to which it binds. <br>
+Also it gives a summary of every metal binding site, i.e. its coordination, number of nucleic acids, proteins etc to which it binds. <br><br>
 - **1n32.met:** This is the main output file.
 This file gives the metal and base pair interaction details.
-This file also gives the secondary structure of the base with which the metal binds.<br>
+This file also gives the secondary structure of the base with which the metal binds.<br><br>
 - **1n32.det:** This file gives the details of every metal binding site.
-It gives the metal to the coordinated atom distances, different atom-metal-atom distances.<br>
+It gives the metal to the coordinated atom distances, different atom-metal-atom distances.<br><br>
 - **1n32.pml:** MetBP generates a [pymol](https://pymol.org/) script.
 The script, when run through pymol, shows the metal and its different binding residues.
 To give a better visual effect, the different types of bases are shown in different colors.
 For example, white bases indicate that they form a base pair.
 Orange colored base indicates that the  metal binds to any atom of the pentose sugar.
-Green colored base indicates that the metal binds to the oxygen of the phosphate group.
+Green colored base indicates that the metal binds to the oxygen of the phosphate group.<br><br>
+- **1n32_metbp.json:** This file gives the metal-base pair interaction details in JSON format.<br><br>
+ - **1n32_basepair.json:** This file gives all the base pair details in JSON format.
+The get this file the user has to run the program in developer mode . i.e. the program has to be run as
+ `metbp.linux 1n32.cif  -mode=dev`<br><br>
+ - **1n32_metnuc.json:** This file gives the information of all metals that interact with a nucleic acid resisue whether or not that residue forms a pair.
+The get this file the user has to run the program in developer mode . i.e. the program has to be run as
+ `metbp.linux 1n32.cif  -mode=dev`<br><br>

 ## run:
 >